-Fan—Hand fans served several purposes in the eighteenth century.
+Fan—Hand fans were women’s accessories that served several purposes in the eighteenth century.
 Besides being an ornate, and indispensable fashion item, they also regulated air temperature, concealed flirtatious blushes, and protected a woman from insects and nature’s harsh elements.
-By the 1760s onward they sported revolutionary or classical themes, and were so necessary, it was noted that a lady without her fan was as awkward as a gentleman without his sword.
+By the 1760s onward they sported revolutionary or classical themes, and were so necessary, it was noted that a lady without her fan was as awkward as a gentleman without his sword and women’s such as Madame Récamier, Eliza de Feuillide, or the Princesse de Lamballe could be found carrying them.
 If you are interested in learning more about fans click here.

 Fichu or Kerchief—This was a large, square kerchief, that originated in the United Kingdom in the 1700s and remained popular throughout the 1800s.
 It was usually created from linen, but could be created from the same fabric as a gown.
 It filled in a bodice’s low neckline and was pinned, tucked, or tied in place.

-Handkerchief—Used both for show and for hygiene purposes, the handkerchief was carried regularly by eighteenth century women.
-In fact, one woman from that time period, stated, “I never am seen without a handkerchief, nor with my petticoats above my shoes.”
+Handkerchief—One of the most popular of all women’s accessories was the handkerchief.
+They were used both for show and for hygiene purposes, and the handkerchief was carried regularly by eighteenth century women.
 Apparently, the size and shape of handkerchiefs varied throughout the 1700s.
 This problem of odd shaped handkerchiefs became resolved when Marie Antoinette became involved.
 She was so irritated by all the shapes and sizes she went to her husband, and, on 1 June 1785, Louis XVI issued an edict making them 16 inches squares.
 He stated, “the length of handkerchiefs shall equal their width, throughout my entire kingdom.”
 If you are interested in learning more about handkerchiefs, click here.

-Millinery—One of the most important pieces of millinery was the cap.
-All women wore it, except on formal occasions.
+Millinery—Women’s accessories at this time also included millinery with the cap being one of the most popular as all women wore it, except on formal occasions.
 There were also hundreds of varieties of caps, although there are three main styles: caps with a band, caps without a band but with a ruffle, and caps pinned to the head.
 Hats were worn much less frequently and when worn, often times they were worn over a cap.
 One of the most popular hats was the pancake style “Shepherdess” hat, also known as Bergère hat.
 It became popular about mid-century and remained popular through the rest of the 1700s.
 Additionally, during a ten-year period — 1770 to 1780 — the collapsible bonnet known as a “calash,” became popular and protected towering hairstyles from harsh weather.
 The “portrait” or “picture hat,” a hat Georgina Cavendish, better known as the Duchess of Devonshire, created and wore when Thomas Gainsborough painted her in 1785, was also popular.
 If you are interested in learning more about hat fashions click here.

 Pockets—Pockets could be worn before the final layer was put on or over a woman’s stays or shift.
 They were flat bags that tied around the waist and had a hole in one side.
 The pockets could be accessed through the side of the petticoat or gown, as they also had slits for access.
 Pockets became popular because they allowed wearers to carry items hands free.

-Petticoat—This was worn over the pannier, pocket, or pocket hoops so as to prevent them from being visible under the skirt.
-Usually several petticoats were worn, and the top most petticoat was created from more luxurious and decorative fabric as it was usually visible.
+Petticoat—This was worn over the pannier, pocket, or pocket hoops to prevent them from being visible under the skirt.
+Usually several petticoats were worn, and the topmost petticoat was created from more luxurious and decorative fabric as it was usually visible.

-Shoe Buckles—Buckles were popular fashion accessories worn by both men and women from the mid-seventeenth century through the eighteenth century.
-When buckles were worn, they were a separate piece from the shoe.
+Shoe Buckles—Buckles were popular women’s accessories and in fact they were so popular men also worn them.
+Buckles were worn on shoes from the mid-seventeenth century through the eighteenth century and were usually a separate piece from the shoe.
 Buckles were made from various materials including brass, pewter, silver, silver gilt, and steel, and, when buckles were worn for formal wear, they were created from paste stones, quartz, or diamonds.